corbym/gogiven/README.md

 		{actual: "a", expected: 2},
 	}
 	for _, test := range someRange {
+	   tst.Run(test.actual, func(weAreTesting *testing.T) {
-	   Given(testing, someDataSetup).
+	   	Given(weAreTesting, someDataSetup).
 			When(someAction).
 			Then(func(t TestingT, actual CapturedIO, givens InterestingGivens) {
 			//do assertions
 		AssertThat(t, actual.CapturedIO["actual"], is.EqualTo("some output"))
 	   	})
 	   }
 	}
+}
 ...
 ```

-This will still fail the test function as far as Go is concerned, but the test output will note that the iteration failed like this:
+The above test will still fail the test function as far as Go is concerned, but the test output will note that the iteration failed like this:

 [Ranged Example Html](http://htmlpreview.github.com/?https://raw.githubusercontent.com/corbym/gogiven/master/resources/example.html#github.com%2fcorbym%2fgogiven.TestMyFirst_Ranged)

+**Note that comments are now rendered as "Noting that ..".
+In the above, the comment //do assertions would become "Noting that do assertions".**

 ## Setting the test file output <a name="file-output-settings"></a>